The Bankrate promise

 “Closing costs” is a catchall term for the various fees associated with closing a real estate transaction.
 They can include things like escrow fees, loan origination fees, title insurance and more, some paid by the seller and some paid by the buyer.
 In many cases, who pays for what is negotiable.

 In total, these fees can add up to around 2 to 5 percent of the loan amount, according to Freddie Mac.
 Data from CoreLogic’s ClosingCorp shows that the national average for closing costs in 2021 was about 1.8 percent of the home’s sale price.
 On a median-priced U.S. home — which runs $394,300, according to September data from the National Association of Realtors — 1.8 percent comes to $7,097.
 However, this amount is not shouldered entirely by one party; it’s split between the home’s buyer and seller.

 First, let’s clear up a common misconception: Closing costs are not the same as real estate commissions, though you may hear them grouped under the same umbrella.
-Commissions are also paid at the closing — usually by the seller.
+Commissions are also paid at the closing, and usually by the seller.
 These have traditionally run about 6 percent of the home’s sale price.
-However, commissions have been trending downward.
-These days, they typically account for 4.9 to 4.94 percent of the home’s sale price.
-For a $400,000 listing, a 4.9 percent commission would equal $19,600.
+However, commissions have been trending downward and may be closer to 5 percent these days.
+For a $400,000 sale, a 5 percent commission would equal $20,000.
 The buyer’s and seller’s agents typically split this fee down the middle — so yes, you as the seller are paying both your own agent and your buyer’s agent.

 Here’s a breakdown of some of the typical closing costs for sellers: